TropaMXmd/example-pocket/README.md

 To run queue: sail artisan queue:work
 To run test: sail artisan test

-A postman api collection is included with the project to test api
+A postman api collection is included with the project to test api endpoints